 How much could I potentially get back on taxes for preschool tuition?

 If you are able to claim the Child and Dependent Care Credit, you may be able to claim up to $1,050 for one child and up to $2,100 for two or more children.

 The great thing about credits is they are a dollar for dollar reduction of your taxes.
 So if you owe taxes of $1,050 and have one child, you may qualify for a credit of up to $1,050 and wipe out the taxes you owe.

-The credit is based on a sliding scale: Depending on your income, your credit is 20%-35% of your childcare expenses up to $3,000 (or $1,050), and 20%-35% of childcare expenses up to $6,000 (or $2,100) for two or more kids.The bottom line: While this tax credit is unlikely to completely cover your child's preschool tuition for the year, don't miss out on this tax credit if you're paying for preschool or daycare for your child so that you can work.
+The credit is based on a sliding scale: Depending on your income, your credit is 20%-35% of your childcare expenses up to $3,000 (or $1,050), and 20%-35% of childcare expenses up to $6,000 (or $2,100) for two or more kids.The bottom line: While this tax credit is unlikely to completely cover your child's preschool tuition for tax year 2019, don't miss out on this tax credit if you've paid for preschool or daycare for your child so that you can work.
 And remember to check your eligibility for other tax credits and deductions for families, including the Child Tax Credit and the Earned Income Credit.

 This post was first published February 2020; it has been updated.

 - Filing Taxes 2020: What Parents Should Know - Motherly ›

 - Tax Deductions and Credits for New Parents in 2020 - Motherly ›

 - The cost of daycare is almost as much as rent in some cities - Motherly ›